 By taking away the marketing automation software or our trunk of great clothes, they make us desire it more.

-Customize this sequence for your own drip campaigns and utilize the principle of loss aversion if trial users don’t respond.
+Study these sequences for your own drip campaigns and utilize the principle of loss aversion if trial users don’t respond.
 Do it in your own way that best fits your target audience.

 Focus on writing effective subject lines.
 Both HubSpot and TrunkClub could probably improve their open rates with stronger headlines.